-The deep orbit of Chandra permits relatively easy access to any TOO.
+The deep orbit of Chandra permits reasonable access to any TOO.
 The minimum planned response time for a TOO is approximately 24 hours.
 The total number of TOOs performed is limited by operational and manpower constraints.

-Requests either to initiate a Pre-Approved TOO or to propose a new one are made to the CXC Director, who decides whether to interrupt the timeline and conduct the observation.
-The investigator is required to submit the appropriate web-based form.
-The form, a Request for Observation (RfO), can be found at the CXC home page (http://cxc.harvard.edu/) and submitted via the WWW.
+Requests either to initiate a Pre-Approved TOO or to propose a new one are made to the CXC Director or his representative, who decides whether to interrupt the timeline and conduct the observation.
+The investigator is required to submit the appropriate web-based form: the TOO trigger form (pre-approved) or the Request for Observation (RfO, new).
+The forms can be found at the CXC home page (http://cxc.harvard.edu/) and submitted via the WWW.

-The response to a TOO will be classified according to the time delay between trigger and observation.
+The response to a TOO will be classified according to the minimum time delay between trigger and observation.
 The faster the Chandra response, the more difficult and the more limited the number of TOOs allowed.
-TOO follow-up observations (observations following a TOO within a few weeks) will also count as TOOs.
+TOO follow-up observations (observations following a TOO within a few weeks) will either count as TOOs (for rapid response) or time critical observations (Section 4.4).